ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Overview
 --------

-This document describes the Ansible Community Topics workflow (hereinafter Workflow) to provide guidance on successful resolving topics in the asynchronous way.
+This document describes the Ansible community topics workflow to provide guidance on successful resolving topics in the asynchronous way.

-The Workflow is a set of actions that need to be done successively within the corresponding time frames.
+The workflow is a set of actions that need to be done successively within the corresponding time frames.

 .. note::